 Mrs Moran or a member of the Family Support Team will contact you via telephone to discuss your child’s absence.

 Not all illnesses require your child to take time off school.
-Please contact school and speak to Mrs Moran, Attendance Officer, to discuss the symptoms your child is displaying.
-Mrs Moran will advise you based on the information you provide in line with School Exclusions and Health Protection for School Facilities.
+Please contact school to discuss the symptoms your child is displaying.
+You will be advised based on the information you provide in line with School Exclusions and Health Protection for School Facilities.

 We are able to help support your child’s illness and medical needs in school and have trained members of staff who can administer medication.
-If your child requires medication, medical care or a risk assessment following an ongoing illness or injury, please speak to Mrs Moran or visit the main office to complete the appropriate forms.
-Goldsmith Primary likes to give all our pupils every opportunity to maximise their primary school experience and we will work with our families to help support and overcome any barriers.
+If your child requires medication, medical care or a risk assessment following an ongoing illness or injury, please contact the main office to complete the appropriate forms.
+Goldsmith Primary Academy likes to give all our pupils every opportunity to maximise their primary school experience and we will work with our families to help support and overcome any barriers.

 Please only keep your child home if necessary.